Tommy Pham: New York Mets

 On January 24, 2023, Pham signed a one-year, $6 million contract with the New York Mets.
 By the summer, he was the team's starting left fielder; Will Sammon wrote in The Athletic that his signing "proved to be a coup" and that his performance in New York stood in stark contrast to his struggles of the previous year.
 He was described as "one of the market’s most intriguing right-handed batters" in advance of the trade deadline.
 In 79 games for the Mets, Pham batted .268/.348/.472 with 10 home runs and 36 RBI.

 Following his trade from the Mets that season, Pham claimed to have told clubhouse leader Francisco Lindor, "Out of all the teams I played on, this is the least-hardest working group of position players I've ever played with."
 He later said that he respected the work ethics of Lindor, Pete Alonso and Brandon Nimmo.

 Arizona Diamondbacks

 On August 1, 2023, the Mets traded Pham and cash considerations to the Arizona Diamondbacks in exchange for 17-year-old prospect Jeremy Rodriguez.
-He batted .241/.304/.415, playing DH (24 games), left field (20 games), and right field (10 games).
-The team made the World Series and won the NL pennant.
-He became a free agent following the season.
+Pham batted .241/.304/.415/.720, playing DH (24 games), left field (20 games), and right field (10 games) the rest of the regular season, and slashed .279/.297/.475/.772 while playing right field and DHing during the Diamondbacks' postseason run.
+The team made the World Series.
+Pham became a free agent following the season.

 Chicago White Sox

 On April 15, 2024, Pham signed a minor league contract with the Chicago White Sox.
 In four games for the Triple–A Charlotte Knights, he went 5–for–17 (.294) with one RBI.
 On April 26, Pham was added to Chicago's roster after he triggered an opt–out in his contract.
 In 70 games for Chicago, he batted .266/.330/.380 with five home runs and 19 RBI.

+In the White Sox' 6–3 loss to the Milwaukee Brewers on June 2, Pham was involved in a play at home plate in which he was tagged out by Brewers catcher William Contreras to end the bottom of the eighth inning.
+After the game, Pham's comments during his media interviews attracted attention; he described the play at the plate with Contreras as "not even fucking close" and expressed frustration with third base coach Eddie Rodríguez, who waved Pham home: "The situation of the game, you know, third base coach [Eddie Rodriguez] sends you, you gotta go.
+I’m nailed out at home ... by a mile.
+I’m going to the dugout, and I hear the tough guy with all the hoo-rah shit."
+He further added "I'm never starting anything, but I'll be prepared to finish it.
+There's a reason I do all kinds of fighting in the offseason.
+Because I'm prepared to fuck somebody up."